Employee Stock Options

 An incentive stock option is a corporate benefit that gives an employee the right to buy shares of company stock at a discounted price with the added benefit of possible tax breaks on the profit.
 The profit on qualified incentive stock options is usually taxed at the capital gains rate, which is lower than the rate for ordinary income.
 Generally, incentive stock options are awarded only to top management and highly-valued employees.

-There are other types of options, including “restricted stock units” and “stock appreciation rights,” which have different tax consequences that you need to understand.
+There are other types of options, such as restricted stock units, stock appreciation rights, performance units, and various others, which have different tax consequences that you need to understand.

 Even if you achieve vested options, they still can carry limitations such as “vested shares repurchaser rights” by the corporation, claw backs, non-competition restrictions on equity, or other negative restrictions.
-Also, a departing employee usually is required to first offer his stock to the company or major shareholders, called a “first right of refusal.”
+Also, a departing employee usually is required to first offer his stock to the company or major shareholders, called a “right of first refusal.”

 Another important fact is whether the owners either plan to sell their business or are open to selling sometime in the future.
+If a company is sold, new management takes control of the operations.
+Frequently, the company will insert restrictions on transfer of shares based on events related to a sale of the business.
 If there may be a change in control of the company in the future, you need to understand your rights and limitations if that event occurs.

 Over the decades this body of corporate law has grown.
 Many other nuances have become embedded in the law of corporate ownership, especially tax ramifications.
 This is a treacherous area.